Let’s start with the obvious. If you know in your heart and soul (awwhhhhhh) that she’s The One, perfect, skip this. Move on to another article.

 Now if you’re more on the fence and wondering if she’s the ideal perfect one-in-a-billion?

 Probably not.
 If you cling to the fairytale of a mythical, perfect girl out there—who both “completes you” and has flawless teeth—the one girl, the only girl…your girlfriend’s probably not it.

 The odds are low.
-Let’s say you had a chance to meet, then kiss, have sex with, and then fall in love and live out your years with thousands—make it millions—of other women around the globe.
+Let’s say you had a chance to meet, fall in love and live out your years with thousands—make it millions—of other women around the globe.
 You’d likely find an even more perfect girl in Munich, or one in Barcelona, or maybe one in San Pablo.

 But here’s the thing.
 You’re not going to San Pablo.
 You’re not seducing Munich Girl.
 So even if some imaginary, theoretical girl in Barcelona could rightfully claim the mantle of “The One,” as a practical matter, it’s utterly irrelevant.

 Think of your girlfriend like a hiking boot.
 It’s not important that she’s perfect; it’s important that she fits.
 So instead of asking if she’s “The One,” you should ask yourself: Is she “One-of-the-Many-Ones-Who-Would-Work-Out-Okay-Enough?”

 You must answer this in utter secrecy.
 Remember that Friends episode where Ross made his “Pro and Cons” list to decide between Rachel and Julie?
 True, Ross is a tool, but the exercise has merit; learn from his mistake and never, ever let your fiancée discover this Q&A.